 - 2 cups old-fashioned oats

 - On a flat surface, place 4 bowls or lidded glass jars.
-Fill each with 1/2 teaspoon ground flax, 1/2 cup oats, 3/4 cup milk, and1 tablespoon almond butter.
+Fill each with ½ cup oats, ½ teaspoon ground flax, ¾ cup milk, ½ teaspoon of honey (if using), and 1 teaspoon of almond butter.

-- Peel and mash one banana.
-Divide mashed banana into the four oat mixtures.
-Pour milk over the banana and oat mixture and with a spoon, combine ingredients.
+- Peel and mash the banana.
+Divide mashed banana into the four bowls or jars.
+Pour the milk over the banana and oat mixture and combine with a spoon.

-- When ready to eat, serve cold or warm up for 30 seconds in the microwave.
-Slice remaining banana, top each oat mixture with banana slices and drizzle 1 teaspoon of honey over the top.
-Combine and enjoy.
+- When ready to eat, enjoy cold or warm up for 30 seconds in the microwave.